Chikhli, Maharashtra

 The total income of the municipality excluding extraordinary and debt heads amounted to Rs.
 5,37,245.92 during the year 1965-66 [During: 1972-73 the income and expenditure amounted to Rs 9,02,000 and Rs.
 9,48,000.] and was composed of municipal rates and taxes, Rs.
 2,18,443.73; realisations under special Acts, Rs.
 1,973.61; revenue derived from municipal property and powers apart from taxation, Rs.
 7,986.00; grants and contributions for general and special purposes, Rs.
 3,04,187.33 and income from miscellaneous sources Rs.
 4,655.92.
 During the same year, the total expenditure of the municipality excluding extra-ordinary and debt heads came to Rs.
 5,20,960.54. comprising general administration and collection charges, Rs.
 1,32,788.89; public safety, Rs.
 15,20,232: public health and convenience.
 Rs.
 1,41,362.27; public instruction, Rs.
 2,25,695.11; contributions, Rs.
 200.00 and miscellaneous expenditure.
 Rs.
 5,711.54.
 During the year under review the municipality had an income of Rs.
 24,913.76 under extra-ordinary and debt heads and under the same head the expenditure was Rs.
 36,803.83.

 For the convenience of the public the municipality maintains a fruits and vegetables market as also fish and mutton markets.
 It also conducts a library.
 The municipality maintains two dispensaries, one general and one veterinary.
 Wells form the main source of water-supply to the town.
 Primary education has been made compulsory in the town and is managed by the municipality.
 Besides primary schools there are two colleges and four high schools in the town.
 The total length of roads maintained by the municipality is 7 km. of which a length of 2 km. is asphalted, of 1 km. metalled and the rest i.e., of 4 km. unmetalled.
 The municipality maintains four cremation grounds and five burial places.
 There is also a municipal garden and a meeting hall in the municipal office building.

-Among the objects of interest in the town may be mentioned the maths of Udasi Maharaj and Mauni Maharaj, the Nazreen Mission Church and the temples of Mahadeva, Devi and Ganapati.
+Among the objects of interest in the town may be mentioned the maths of Udasi Maharaj and Mauni Maharaj, the Nazarene Mission Church and the temples of Shiva, Devi and Ganesha.
 A very big fair is held in honour of the Goddess Ranuka Devi on Chaitra full moon day (April).
 More than 20,000 people attend the same.